 How to Create a Virtual Machine Using vSphere Client 7.0

 One of the advantages of using virtual machines in VMware vSphere is the ease of performing backups.
 Get advantage of modern VMware offsite backup solutions like NAKIVO Backup & Replication.
 The solution offers universal data protection, supports VMware vSphere 7 and can back up VMs on a host level even if VMs are running in a cluster and are fault tolerant.
-Download the free trial and try performing backups of virtual machines in your VMware vSphere environment.

 Open your web browser and enter the IP address of your VMware vSphere Client 7.
 In this example the IP address of vCenter is 10.10.20.7.
 Click Launch vSphere Client (HTML5).

 Enter your user name in the domain\username format and then enter your password.
 You can use an administrative account or another account that has enough permissions to create virtual machines in vCenter.
 Click Login.

 Once you have logged in to vCenter 7, click Hosts and Clusters, select your data center, and click the ESXi host on which you want to create a new virtual machine.
 In our case, we are going to create a VM on the ESXi 7 host with IP address 10.10.20.86.
 After selecting the ESXi host, make sure that there are enough free resources available, such as CPU, memory, and storage capacity.
 Click Actions > New virtual machine to start creating a new VM on the selected ESXi host by using VMware vSphere Client.